+Hematology (Section 4.2.2.5).
+The AfBMT under the current leadership of Dr. Alaa Elhaddad has regular meetings discussing important topics of HCT and stem cell donation.
 Both of these groups are encouraged to commit to participation in the WBMT annual global survey of HCT activity (Section 4.1).
-After the Workshop in Latin America, several new transplant centers started providing activity data to this survey.
+After the Workshop in Latin America, several new transplant centers started providing activity data for this survey.
 This is an important step forward in addressing the current gap in acquisition of data from these regions.